yaksetig/rayls-mcp/README.md

 - `circomspect` for auditing Circom code
 - `slither` for Solidity security analysis

 Install them separately and ensure they are on your `PATH`.
+If they are installed elsewhere, set the `CIRCOM_PATH` and `CIRCOMSPECT_PATH` environment variables to point to the binaries.
 For example, Circom can be installed via Cargo:

 ```bash
 cargo install --locked --git https://github.com/iden3/circom.git